Gil-ADDA/elderlyease2023/README.md

 # elderlyease2023
 Empower elderly population with our user-friendly mobile app that helps them better use home appliances.
 With features like dark mode, large text, and a chatbot, our app ensures digital inclusion and accessibility for all.
 Say goodbye to appliance usage problems with our simple and effective solution.

+ElderlyEase app was designed with the principle of considering health challenges faced by the elderly.
+This was done by following relevant research on the design principles and features needed to fulfill the needs of older adults in assistive technology.
+By incorporating these principles, the app is user-friendly, accessible, and functional for the elderly.
+This ultimately leads to a better user experience and improves the quality of life for the elderly who use it.

+The global population is aging, leading to an increased need for healthcare services and assistive living for the elderly.
+The number of people over 65 years old is predicted to increase significantly, leading to a rising demand for healthcare, assistive living, and independent living for the elderly.
+By 2050, the global population of individuals over 65 years old will increase from 530 million to 1.5 billion.

 # git hub code